 What Can Bankruptcy Do About Back Taxes

 Bankruptcy wipes out taxes and leaves you with a clean slate.
 But somehow, the second biggest myth about bankruptcy is that taxes can’t be discharged.
 Wrong, wrong, wrong.
-The limits on discharging taxes in bankruptcy are few: you can’t discharge taxes first due in the last 3 years; taxes for years you haven’t filed a […]
+The limits on discharging taxes in bankruptcy are few.
+You can’t discharge That’s it.
+Like anything in the law, there are details that make for hard reading. […]

 California Homestead Grows With Inflation: Calculating The Homestead Increase